RasaHQ/rasa/README.md

 Parsa is written in Python, but it you can use it from any language through a HTTP API.
 If your project *is* written in Python you can simply import the relevant classes.
-Training your models always happens in python, whereas you can use them in two different ways: (1) by instantiating the relevant `Interpreter` subclass in your python project, or (2) by running a simple http API locally (if you're not using python).
-The file `src/main.py` contains an example of the latter.

 ## Getting Started
 ```bash